Government Support for Business

 The Government of Canada has announced a COVID-19 Economic Response Plan to help stabilize the economy during this challenging period: support for employees; support for businesses; business travel and events; and business in international markets.

 Please note these are highlights of the numerous government and business initiatives.
-For a more exhaustive list of these measures, refer to VEC’s latest economic report.
+For a more exhaustive list of these measures, refer to VEC’s June economic report.

 Access the June 15 Report